kevinsimarmata/Data-Portfolio/README.md

 The dataset can be found on the kaggle website, you can open this [link](https://www.kaggle.com/datasets/sjleshrac/airlines-customer-satisfaction).
 - For the model explanation and business recomendation, you can check pdf file in this repo [link](https://github.com/kevinsimarmata/Kevin-Simarmata-Portfolio/blob/553f2f21d1f558e4b44f57af72a8990f70f56e7a/Final%20Project%20Rakamin%20-%20Team%20Slovin%20(1).pdf).
 - For the source code also provided in this repo, [link](https://github.com/kevinsimarmata/Kevin-Simarmata-Portfolio/blob/553f2f21d1f558e4b44f57af72a8990f70f56e7a/Final_Project_Tim_Slovin_Source_code.ipynb).
-- FYI, this project I did this project with 3 of my classmates in the Rakamin Academy course
+- FYI, I did this project with 3 of my classmates in the Rakamin Academy course